The Grotto Gardens at the Dayton VA Medical Center

 5. Elizabeth Rohrer Memorial Butterfly Garden

 Elizabeth Rohrer of Germantown became interested in the original gardens at the Grotto and contributed large numbers of plants from her own gardens.
 The base of this garden is the old aviary.
 A dry rock stream was added to bring a focus to the outcropping on which the garden sits.
 One of the original Grotto fountains was brought in as a focal point of the Butterfly Garden.
 This garden is designed with pollinators in mind using mostly native plants and illustrates what can be done with full sun and dry conditions.
+A highlight is the native coral honeysuckle growing alongside butterfly weed, cone flowers, and many other nectar plants,

 6. James B. McPherson Garden